Jankoekenpan/FaultTreeHeight/README.md

 For VSCode, ensure the [Scala/Metals](https://scalameta.org/metals/docs/editors/vscode/) extension is installed.

 Your IDE should now recognise this project as an [SBT](https://www.scala-sbt.org/) project.
-Depending on your IDE/Editor setup, you should also install SBT itself.
+Depending on your IDE/Editor setup, you should also install SBT itself on your operating system.

 ## Project setup